-You will need to check unit and/or combinations are valid using the entry codes booklets and resit rules will not be broken.
+You will need to check unit combinations are valid using the entry codes booklet and resit rules will not be broken.

-The following resit rules apply to qualifications with the exception of ICT (J800/J810).
+The following resit rules apply to all current qualifications:

-For Cambridge Nationals, it is the best grade of all units taken (including any permitted resits or resubmissions) that counts towards the final grade, but it is the date of the award of the first overall certification result that is reported to the DfE and used for the performance tables.
+For all Cambridge Nationals, it is the date of the award of the first overall certification result that is reported to the DfE and used for the performance tables.

 Full details of the discounting rules, the list of key stage 4 discount codes and the early entry guidance for schools can be found on the DfE website.